 Another consideration is that state estimates are based on two years of pooled data.
 For example, the 2013 estimate is pooled 2013-2014 data.
 There is a one year overlap which decreases the ability to reflect annual change.
 Data for a particular fiscal year are reported in the following year.
 State estimates based on the National Survey on Drug Use and Health (NSDUH) results are reported annually during December.
-Therefore, the FY 2014 historical actual results for this measure are not yet available.
-During analysis, one must consider recent contextual factors, such as changes in marijuana laws.
+Therefore, the FY 2015 historical actual results for this measure are not yet available and FY 2016 won't be reported until December 2017.